Amanskywalker/Gramener-exercise/docs/_posts/2017-10-23-General-Approach.md

 list(df)
 {% endhighlight %}

-This will output the list which have all the coloums present in the cvs file
+This will output the list which have all the columns present in the cvs file

+After this the Approach to solve each question varies as the data / method required to solve each question varies